dbt-labs/docs.getdbt.com/website/docs/docs/dbt-cloud/dbt-cloud-api/service-tokens.md

 The following permissions can be assigned to a service account token on a Team plan.

-**Account Admin service token:**<br/>
+**Owner service token:**<br/>
-Account Admin service tokens have full `read + write` access to an account, so please use them with caution.
+Owner service tokens have full `read + write` access to an account, so please use them with caution.
 A Team plan refers to this permission set as an "Owner role."

 **Metadata Only service token:**<br/>
 Metadata only service tokens can authorize requests to the metadata API.